dudek-igor/dudek-igor/README.md

 ## Junior Full-Stack Javascript Developer!

-- :construction_worker: Actually working in BAYT Raik Scheffler company.
+- :construction_worker: Actually works at BAYT Raik Scheffler company.
-- :mortar_board: Currently I'm, in postgraduate studies at WSB University in the field of Front-End Devloper with Angular!
+- :mortar_board: Currently I'm in postgraduate studies at WSB University in the field of Front-End Devloper with Angular!
 - :school: I'm a graduate of the University of Wrocław in the field of Genetics and Experimental Biology!
 - :us: Still improving my english skills!
 - :hearts: Hobby: Basketball, Gym, Bicycling.